 7 PLUS Actual other income (except premiums and corporate premiums) generated through ongoing operations.
-The income must: • be stable; • be common in the market; • exclude one-time extraordinary non-recurring items; and • be supported by prior years.
-You must assess the individual monthly month's other income within the prior full year operating statement or, at a minimum, an operating statement covering at least the trailing 6 months (annualized).
-If there are fluctuations, you may use other income that exceeds the trailing 3-month other income (annualized), as long as provided it does not exceed the highest 1-month other income used in the trailing 3-month other income calculation.
-CALCULAT ON OF COMMERCIAL INCOME 8 PLUS Actual income from leased and occupied commercial space (and parking revenue for commercial spaces, if applicable)per Part II, Chapter 1: Attributes and Characteristics, Section 108: Commercial Leases.
-9 MINUS 10% of the actual commercial space income.
-2 10 PLUS Commercial parking income (e.g., public parking) that does not exceed actual trailing 12-month collections.
-2 2 If net con EGI. nmercial income is greater than 20% of EGI, then reduce to 20% of
+The income must: • be stable; • be common in the market; • exclude one-time extraordinary non- recurring items; and • be supported by prior years.
+You must assess the individual month's other income within the prior full year operating statement or, at a minimum, an operating statement covering at least the trailing 6 months (annualized).
+If there are fluctuations, you may use other income that exceeds the trailing 3-month other income (annualized), provided it does not exceed the highest 1-month other income used in the trailing 3-month other income calculation.
+CALCULAT ION OF COMMERCIAL INCOME 8 PLUS Actual income from leased and occupied commercial space per Part II, Chapter 1: Attributes and Characteristics, Section 109:

+2 If net commercial income is greater than 20% of EGI, then reduce to 20% of EGI.